-- 15. Authorised inspectors should: - document the catch quantification process including analysis, using photographs and videos - conduct the catch quantification process with witnesses' present (Authorised inspectors, master, crew, boarding party) and prioritise that witnesses from the fishing vessel are present - ideally work in pairs or as a trio, to cover the tasks: - reviewing the logbooks and interviews the master for species, product types, and estimated catch - performing the physical measurements of each fish hold.
+- 15. Authorised inspectors should: - document the catch quantification process including analysis, using photographs and videos - conduct the catch quantification process with witnesses' present (master and crew), where practicable. - ideally work in pairs or as a trio, to cover the tasks: - reviewing the logbooks and interviews the master for species, product types, and estimated catch - performing the necessary physical measurements of in each fish hold for fish volume estimation. - 16.
+The HSBI report should record any catch quantification estimation and analysis.
+The authorised inspector should record as much as possible, including but not limited to the following information: - date of the inspection - vessel name